VladDrgm/DropBoxExercise/README.md

 3. Create more interfaces for the classes.
 Use injection for the classes.
 4. Add support for more OS systems. ( Windows / Linux )
 5. Add support for network connections. ( Not tested )

+Approximate time spent on the project: 12 - 16 hours.